-- the employee has been alerted to concerns. - the employee is clear on agreed expectation of standards of performance. - an informal performance improvement plan (PIP) has been set with support and a timescale for review. - management will seek to agree each measure with the employee but reserve the right to insist on any aspect of the performance improvement plan if agreement cannot be reached. - a copy of this policy has been given to the employee.
+- the employee is clear on agreed expectation of standards of performance. - an informal performance improvement plan (PIP) has been set with support and a timescale for review. - management will seek to agree each measure with the employee but reserve the right to insist on any aspect of the performance improvement plan if agreement cannot be reached. - a copy of this policy has been given to the employee. - the employee has been alerted to concerns.